National Collegiate Athletic Association (Philippines): The first expansion era (1984–2008)

 The return of a Mapúa Juniors team, which took a leave of absence beginning Season 81 (2005–06) was scheduled in Season 83 (2007–08).
-Malayan High School will represent the Mapúa Institute of Technology in the Juniors Division of the NCAA.
-This newly established High School would only be fully operational by school year 2007–08.
+Malayan High School would represent the Mapúa Institute of Technology in the Juniors Division of the NCAA.
+This newly established high school would only be fully operational by school year 2007–08.
 However, the scheduled return of the Mapua Junior varsity team did not materialize and instead it resumed participation in Season 84 (2008–09).